Your morning

 What’s happening today?

-• Health Questions in UK Parliament
+• Home Office Questions in UK Parliament

-• Canada, France and Spain CPI inflation data (September)
+• Singapore CPI inflation data (October)

 Lookahead to tomorrow

-• United States trade data (September)
+• Hong Kong trade data (October)

-• Japan trade data (September)
+• United States house price data (September)

 The Mighty Finale